 In this section, we demonstrate the advantage of the causal $r/a$ basis for the calculation of the variance.
 We will present our result in full generality without adopting any particular gauge.
 The counting rule in Eq.~\eqref{counting} for $n_r=2$ and $n_a=0$ gives $P_{rr}=1$ at the tree level.
 Therefore, at leading order one can only draw various single-cut diagrams that isolate a three-point on-shell amplitude or diagrams with horizontal cuts as shown below.

 When the external photons are on-shell, the diagrams with three-particle cuts vanish due to the stability condition.
-As the $t$-channel is spacelike in the classical limit, the diagrams with horizontal cuts do not contribute to the classical results.
-Thus, the connected part in Eq.~\eqref{response} at the leading order is entirely quantum.
+As in the classical limit the exchanged gravitons are in the potential region, and hence off-shell, the diagrams with horizontal cuts do not contribute to the classical results.
+Thus, the connected part in Eq.~\eqref{var} at the leading order is entirely quantum.
 Notice that the configurations in which external photons are emitted from the quartic vertex in QED (or a cubic graviton vertex in gravity) are prohibited by the Feynman rules in the $r/a$ basis.
 This is because such emissions must originate from quantum vertices, which cannot contribute at tree level as shown by the counting rule in Eq.~\eqref{counting}.
 In the usual in-out formalism, one must include such diagrams.

 This analysis is rather involved in the $\I/\II$ basis since we need to involve various cut diagrams.
 For instance, at leading order in the classical expansion, the following diagrams, which include a Compton scattering sub-process, must cancel among themselves